warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ## What it is
 ### Elephants in the room
-Yes, Burning Man involves hedonism.
+Yes, Burning Man is hedonistic.
 All week long are nonstop parties that _will_ keep you awake if you don't sleep with earplugs.
-And there is widespread substance use, [crazy outfits](https://www.google.com/search?q=burning+man+outfits), [nudity](https://media.tenor.com/wy2zHeWyf2gAAAAe/side-eye-dog-suspicious-look.png), open bars, orgies... if you can imagine it and it's fun, it's probably at the burn, and when all 80,000 attendees pay a ticket fee of nearly $600 to attend it's actually pretty fair then IMO that mainstream media pokes fun at us.
+There is widespread substance use, [crazy outfits](https://www.google.com/search?q=burning+man+outfits), [nudity](https://media.tenor.com/wy2zHeWyf2gAAAAe/side-eye-dog-suspicious-look.png), open bars, orgies... if you can imagine it and it's fun, it's probably at the burn, and when all 80,000 attendees pay a ticket fee of nearly $600 to attend it's actually pretty fair then IMO that mainstream media pokes fun at us.

 But the media misses a lot of the more interesting aspect of Burning Man.